LJAM96/plex-edition-manager/README.md

 3. Apply the selection, then click **Save Settings**

 Passwords are sent directly to plex.tv over HTTPS for token exchange and are never stored on disk—only the resulting token is written to `config/config.ini`.
+If your Plex account enforces two-factor authentication, enter the current 6-digit code in the optional field so the login succeeds.

 ### Remote/headless host
 1. Start the server and bind to an external interface, e.g.